A snapshot of my life at the moment. November 14, 2024.

 I was reading a recent New Yorker article about Norman Maclean, author of A River Runs Through I and Other Stories.
 I realized I’d seen the movie but had not read the book.
 The article described Maclean’s writing in glowing terms and helped provide biographical details that gave rise to his writing and storytelling.
 In the edition I got, Robert Redford writes a two-page foreword describing how worked with Maclean to get the film made.
 The book includes three stories, A River Runs Through It, Logging and Pimping and Your Pal, Jim, and USFS 1919 The Ranger, the Cook and a Hole in the Sky.
 The whole book is 246 pages long and it left me wanting more.
 Maclean is a brilliant nature writer, has a spare and droll style that's leavened with humor.
 He says a tremendous amount with few words.
 The themes explored include man’s relation to the natural world, family relationships, and work to name a few.
 If you haven’t read it, I highly recommend it!

-Finally, I’m about halfway through The Overstory by Richard Powers.
+Finally, I also finished The Overstory by Richard Powers.
 The book, published in 2018, won the Pulitzer Prize.
 Powers teaches a bunch of things generally but more specifically a bunch of things I didn’t know about trees.
 He is a great writer and explainer.
 The characters are vividly drawn.
 Chapters and subchapters follow different characters and their relationships to nature and trees, and to others.
 The title refers to what we are doing above ground while detailing what is going on below it.
 I’m loving the book so far and very interested to see where it takes me.
 More to come!

 📺What I’m Watching